Top 10 Tips when Preparing for a Deposition

 1. Dress Appropriately:

-Dress how you would appear in front of a jury.
+Be sure to dress how you would appear in front of a jury.
 Dress to impress.

 2. Review Potential Questions with you Attorney: A common question is,” Did you review your testimony with anyone before you testified?
 The answer is YES, I reviewed it with my attorney.
 What you discussed with your Attorney is confidential.